-biopolitics, neoliberalism, critical race and ethnic studies, urban studies, political sociology, queer theory.
+biopolitics, neoliberalism, critical race and ethnic studies, urban studies, political sociology, queer and feminist theory.

 Willse’s scholarship is informed by his political work outside the academy, which has included community organizing around housing access, social movements for trans justice and prison abolition, and queer anarchist anti-war activism.
 At Mason he is the faculty sponsor for GMU Students Against Israeli Apartheid.

 Willse is completing work on a manuscript (under contract with the University of Minnesota Press) about the organization of housing insecurity as an object of knowledge and intervention.
 The project is especially concerned with how racial subordination and poverty are made productive in the context of neoliberal service and knowledge industries, including social services and social sciences.

 Patricia Ticineto Clough and Craig Willse.
 2011.
 Beyond Biopolitics: Essays on the Governance of Life and Death.
 Durham, NC: Duke University Press.